BradyAJohnston/simplePlates/README.md

 ## Example use cases.
 ### `create_plate_properties()`

-For for generating concentration and contents data for arbitary sections of plates.
+For generating concentration and contents data for arbitary sections of plates.

 ```r
 create_plate_properties(